Sulaymon333/Material-ui-playground/README.md

 - customizing any material-ui component to own taste
 - And many more tricks related to using material-ui and working with the a frontend React App

+Please feel free to switch to other branches to see all my projects in material-ui

 Happy Coding 😀😍!